evalf/nutils/docs/tutorial.rst

 Having obtained the coefficient vector that solves the Laplace problem, we are now interested in visualizing the function it represents.
-Nutils does not provide its own posts processing functionality, preferring to leave that up to the the preference of the user.
+Nutils does not provide its own post processing functionality, leaving that up to the preference of the user.
 It does, however, facilitate it, by allowing :class:`~nutils.function.Array` functions to be evaluated in samples.
 Bundling function values and a notion of connectivity, these form a bridge between Nutils' world of functions and the discrete realms of `matplotlib`_, VTK, etc.